-Payroll Protection Program (PPC) and Employee Retention Credits (ERC) vary in three significant ways: the type of financing provided, when the firm gets cash, and the program’s cost.
+Payroll Protection Program (PPP) and Employee Retention Credits (ERC) vary significantly: the type of financing provided, when the firm gets cash, and the program’s cost.
 The differences between the two programs are as follows:

 - The money is sent to the employer via direct deposit into their bank account when using the PPP, usually within a week of approval.
 However, ERC is a credit that the employer gets after submitting Form 941 to the IRS.
 The credit is applied to the payroll taxes collected from workers when they process payroll for the company.

 - A firm that applies for the Payroll Protection Program incurs no up-front fees.
 The only cost incurred is if the company does not spend the loan in full according to the loan conditions.
 The same is the case with ERC; the company claims a tax deduction when filing quarterly tax returns and will only be charged for the specialist service to file tax returns.

 Following the Consolidated Appropriations Act, an employer that receives a PPP loan may be qualified to get PPP and ERC benefits; however, different earnings sets must be utilized.
 Specifically, the IRS has determined that payroll expenditures reported by a business for forgiveness in 2020 are not eligible for ERC relief.